Master of Health Administration

 - Problem solving project work and mentorship program in partnership with Emory Healthcare

-Students who do not already hold a Master of Public Health will be required to take an additional 1 credit hour course.
+Students who do not already hold a Master of Public Health will be required to take a one-hour, self-paced, online course during their first semester.

 On-Campus Residencies